 Tips for Parents

 Parents play an important role in helping students to achieve their annual goals in reading.
 Please consider the following tips to help your child succeed in reading.

 - Students should always have a book.
 Carrying an independent reading book is a daily requirement for all MacArthur students.
 The school library is open before school, after school, and often during nutrition and lunch.
 Also, Mr. Celestino has a classroom library from which students can check out books, and the class will regularly visit the school library during class, too.
 Basically, students have regular access to books and are required to always have one.
 However, it does help if they can visit public libraries, or make occasional purchases from book stores or online sites.
 Getting a new book can be motivating for students, but it is not required or necessary to succeed.

 - Students should always track their progress.
-Not only is the Reading Counts! program available to students in class on an almost daily basis, they should be tracking their progress on the cover of their reading packet.
+Not only is the Accelerated Reader program available to students in class on an almost daily basis, but they should also be tracking their progress on the cover of their reading packet.
 Your child should be able to report her/his word total and explain what books they have successfully passed.
 Have regular conversations with your child about likes and dislikes, what (s)he likes and dislikes, and how (s)he is going to add words in the coming weeks.

 An alternative program to Reading Counts!, Reading Plus is a reading accountability program with a more targeted approach through leveled, short texts designed to be completed in a single setting.
 Unlike Reading Counts, Reading Plus is completed entirely online.
 However, it does have a similar advantage of student choice in reading selections.
 The program includes four types of assignments: